mpaglia0/Iudas/README.md

 No jQuery dependencies

-Content Security Policy [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) implemented.
+Content Security Policy ([CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) has been implemented.

 All main browsers versions are supported except Internet Explorer that is no more supported in any of its versions!